apache/flink/docs/dev/table/tableApi.md

 Data Types
 ----------

-The Table API is built on top of Flink's DataSet and DataStream API.
-Internally, it also uses Flink's `TypeInformation` to distinguish between types.
-The Table API does not support all Flink types so far.
-All supported simple types are listed in `org.apache.flink.table.api.Types`.
+The Table API is built on top of Flink's DataSet and DataStream APIs.
+Internally, it also uses Flink's `TypeInformation` to define data types.
+Fully supported types are listed in `org.apache.flink.table.api.Types`.
 The following table summarizes the relation between Table API types, SQL types, and the resulting Java class.

 | Table API              | SQL                         | Java type              |
 | :--------------------- | :-------------------------- | :--------------------- |